 Further and higher education resources are available in the sixth form study room and additional careers resources are available for all students in the library and the careers office.

-In addition, careers opportunities relating to work experience, apprenticeships, courses and labour market intelligence are published on the school website and in a half term newsletter.
+In addition, careers opportunities relating to work experience, apprenticeships, courses and regularly updated labour market intelligence and opportunities are are published on the school website and in a half term newsletter.